-Dividends and capital gain distributions that you receive from the Fund, whether you reinvest your distributions in additional Fund shares or receive them in cash, are taxable to you at either ordinary income or capital gains tax rates unless you are investing through a tax-deferred arrangement such as an IRA or 401(k) plan.
+Dividends and capital gain distributions that you receive from the Fund, whether you reinvest your distributions in additional Fund shares or receive them in cash, are taxable to you at either ordinary income or capital gains tax rates unless you are investing through a tax-deferred arrangement such as an IRA, 401(k) or 529 college savings plan.
 However, eventual withdrawals from tax-deferred plans are generally taxable.